tadhgboyle/tab/README.md

             - And many more!
 I try to add as much customizability as possible for permissions.
     - Users can be edited anytime, with an easy to use interface.
     - Users can be (soft) deleted anytime.
+- "Category" organization theory
+    - Categories are used to organize products and activities.
+    - Each Category can be set to be strictly for Products, or Activites or both.
+    - When making or editing a Product or Activity, only applicable Categories will be shown.
+    - See "Parental control" to see how Categories are used further.
 - Parental control
-    - Parents or guardians can set their children a certain amount of money to spend in each category.
+    - Parents or guardians can set their children a certain amount of money to spend in each "category".
     - These limits can be set per-category to either day or week.
 - Product control and editing
     - Change the name and price anytime.
     - Optional PST charge on a per-item basis.
+- Activity scheduling
+    - Create Activities which last up to many days.
+    - Add price, location, and extra info if you want.
+    - Users can register for activities.
 - Inventory/Stock management
     - Depending on each product's settings (See next point), during an order, stock will be automatically removed as per quantity.
     - Each product has some settings: